 It used to be an easy thing: the intranet, back in the day, was often hand-coded HTML pages with links to documents, and so obviously the IT team owned it.
 No one else could; it was a simple equation.
 But we’re talking seriously back in the day; back in the mid-1990s when workplaces weren’t yet digital.
 The 90s are over, technology has moved on and moved into business back-ends to create the digital workplace.

 1. Intranet sites are owned and managed by Internal Comms, of course!

 Built on internal comms’ land?
 Hardly!
-It might be based in the cloud, but your G Suite intranet is very much built on IT’s land.
+It might be based in the cloud, but your Google Workspace intranet is very much built on IT’s land.
 Any IT team is going to want to own and manage all technology used within the business, especially with security and data management so imperative to modern organizations.
 There is no way any technology can be introduced without the blessing of IT.

 3. Intranet sites are a people solution - surely that’s an HR thing?